CDI Core Curriculum

 Focus is on implementing the knowledge gained in previous years plus acquiring skills in leadership, marketing and organizing the community development effort.

-Establishing and Managing Local Development Organizations
+Understanding Local Development Organizations

 Local development organizations represent the broader community.
 Learn how the level of success of these organizations is based on their diversity, commitment and ability to collaborate with other organizations to accomplish their goals and objectives.